shirubio/oracleOnMac/README.md

 4. Create a Docker volume to hold the data, so it survives the container restart: docker volume create oracle-data

-5. Run the “docker-compose.yaml” file in this project: docker compose up -d
+5. Run the “docker-compose.yaml” file in this project:
+docker compose up -d

 **Attention:** The first time you run the container, it will take a long while to start.
-On a MacBook Air M3 with 24GB of RAM, it took about 10 minutes.
+On a MacBook Air M3 it took over 10 minutes.
 The other times it will be much faster.
 A few seconds.

-6. Connect to Oracle as SYSTEM and create a new user to play around.
-Look at the “create_user.sql” file in this project.
+6. Connect to Oracle as SYSTEM and play around.
-(Use 'create-user.sql' as an example)

 7. Connect to the database using your favorite client.
 I use DataGrip, but you can use SQL Developer, SQLcl, or any other DB client.

+8. Run "go run testOraDB.go" to test the connection from Go.

 Have fun!
 =